dret/webconcepts/concepts/http-header/TCN.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/TCN"
 title:         "HTTP Header Field: TCN"
+concept-name:  HTTP Header Field
+concept-value: TCN
 description: "The TCN response header is used by a server to signal that the resource is transparently negotiated."
 ---